neodon/endb/README.md

 [![GitHub Stars](https://badgen.net/github/stars/chroventer/endb)](https://github.com/chroventer/endb)
 [![License](https://badgen.net/github/license/chroventer/endb)](https://github.com/chroventer/endb/blob/master/LICENSE)

-If you have any questions or experiencing issues with Endb, please do not hesitate to join our [official Discord](https://discord.gg/nSZZ2XZ).
+If you have any questions or if you are experiencing issues with *Endb*, please do not hesitate to join our [official Discord](#links).

 ## Features